32-bit computing: Applications

-On the x86 architecture, a 32-bit application normally means software that typically (not necessarily) uses the 32-bit linear address space (or flat memory model) possible with the 80386 and later chips.
-In this context, the term came about because MS-DOS, Windows and OS/2 were originally written for the 8088/8086 or 80286, 16-bit microprocessors with a segmented address space where programs had to switch between segments to reach more than 64 kilobytes of code or data.
-As this is quite time-consuming in comparison to other machine operations, the performance may suffer.
-Furthermore, programming with segments tend to become complicated; special far and near keywords or memory models had to be used (with care), not only in assembly language but also in high level languages such as Pascal, compiled BASIC, Fortran, C, etc.
+On the x86 architecture, 32-bit applications normally use the 32-bit linear address space possible with the 80386 and later chips.
+The term came about because MS-DOS, Windows and OS/2 were originally written for the 8088/8086 or 80286, 16-bit microprocessors with a segmented address space where programs had to switch between segments to reach more than 64 kilobytes of memory, causing performance to suffer.
+Programming with segments is complicated; requiring special keywords or memory models in assembly and high level languages.

-The 80386 and its successors fully support the 16-bit segments of the 80286 but also segments for 32-bit address offsets (using the new 32-bit width of the main registers).
+The 80386 and successors support the 80286's 16-bit segments and reuse the technique for 32-bit address offsets.
 If the base address of all 32-bit segments is set to 0, and segment registers are not used explicitly, the segmentation can be forgotten and the processor appears as having a simple linear 32-bit address space.
 Operating systems like Windows or OS/2 provide the possibility to run 16-bit (segmented) programs as well as 32-bit programs.
 The former possibility exists for backward compatibility and the latter is usually meant to be used for new software development.

 Images

-In digital images/pictures, 32-bit usually refers to RGBA color space; that is, 24-bit truecolor images with an additional 8-bit alpha channel.
-Other image formats also specify 32 bits per pixel, such as RGBE.
+32-bit digital images usually refers to RGBA color space, with every pixel using eight bits each for red, green, blue and transparency.
+Other image formats such as RGBE also use 32 bits per pixel.

 In digital images, 32-bit sometimes refers to high-dynamic-range imaging (HDR) formats that use 32 bits per channel, a total of 96 bits per pixel.
-32-bit-per-channel images are used to represent values brighter than what sRGB color space allows (brighter than white); these values can then be used to more accurately retain bright highlights when either lowering the exposure of the image or when it is seen through a dark filter or dull reflection.
+32-bit-per-channel images are used to represent values more precisely than sRGB color space allows.
+This precision can be used to retain more detail when editing the image.

-For example, a reflection in an oil slick is only a fraction of that seen in a mirror surface.
-HDR imagery allows for the reflection of highlights that can still be seen as bright white areas, instead of dull grey shapes.